TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

 <br>

-Later that day we do a bit refactoring.
+Later that day, we do a bit of refactoring.
 Let's run tests now:

 ```bash
 vendor/bin/phpunit tests/BridgeTest.php
 ```

-Still passes, yay!
+It still passes, yay!

 <br>

-Few week later we find out the production annotations and attributes **were ignored**, your admin was publicly available and test passes with these values:
+A few weeks later, we find out the production annotations and attributes **were ignored**, your admin was publicly available, and the test passes with these values:

 ```php
 $this->assertSame(null, null);
 ```

-That's why it's important to have 2 previous methods and compare exact values.
+That's why it's essential to have two previous methods and compare exact values.
-Now that we have safety rules defined, lets start the dirty work.
+Now that we have safety rules defined let's start the dirty work.

 ## 1. Teaching Annotation Attributes